greena13/redux-and-the-rest/README.md

   return {
     user: usersCollection,
-    currentPage: usersCollection.projection.page // Current page is available on the collection's projection }
+    currentPage: usersCollection.metadata.page // Current page is available on the collection's metadata }
 };